 Hours: Saturdays from 9 a.m. to 1 p.m.

 10. Chandler Farmers Market

 Situated at Dr. A.J.
-Chandler Park West, this weekly farmers market offers more than 30 vendors, including local organic and natural produce, as well as live entertainment.
-The primary supplier is Jeff Scott Farms and One Windmill Farms.
-Note that even through the market officially closes for summer, Jeff Scott Farms shows up year-round.
+Chandler Park West, this weekly farmers market offers more than 30 vendors that sell local organic and natural produce, plus live entertainment.
+The primary suppliers are Jeff Scott Farms and One Windmill Farms.
+Note that even through the market officially closes for summer, Jeff Scott Farms shows up at the location below year-round.

 Location: 3 S. Arizona Ave., Chandler